geopetro/anglerphish/README.md

 ---

-## Based on the Gophish Github:
+## A fork based on original Gophish v0.12.1:

 ![Build Status](https://github.com/gophish/gophish/workflows/CI/badge.svg) [![GoDoc](https://godoc.org/github.com/gophish/gophish?status.svg)](https://godoc.org/github.com/gophish/gophish)

-Gophish: Open-Source Phishing Toolkit
+### Gophish: Open-Source Phishing Toolkit

 [Gophish](https://getgophish.com) is an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.

 ### Install

-Installation of Gophish remains dead-simple - just download and extract the zip containing the [release for your system](https://github.com/gophish/gophish/releases/), and run the binary.
+Installation of Gophish remains dead-simple - just download and extract the zip containing the [release for your system](https://github.com/geopetro/anglerfish-full/releases/), and run the binary.
 Gophish has binary releases for Windows, Mac, and Linux platforms.

 ### Building From Source
-**If you are building from source, please note that Gophish requires Go v1.10 or above!**

-To build Gophish from source, simply run ```git clone https://github.com/gophish/gophish.git``` and ```cd``` into the project source directory.
+To build Anglerphish from source, simply run ```git clone https://github.com/geopetro/anglerphish-full.git``` and ```cd``` into the project source directory.
 Then, run ```go build```.
 After this, you should have a binary called ```gophish``` in the current directory.

-### Docker
-You can also use Gophish via the official Docker container [here](https://hub.docker.com/r/gophish/gophish/).

 ### Setup
 After running the Gophish binary, open an Internet browser to https://localhost:3333 and login with the default username and password listed in the log output.